 It can seem to be an unending array of options to choose from when picking the best handheld microphones for your worship team – while being a good steward of your house of Worship budget.
 We’re here to help by introducing you to three microphones that you will want to have in your audio arsenal.
 And best of all, these mics are all available as wired or wireless handheld microphones.

-3 Must-Have Handheld Microphones for Any Worship Team
+Four Best Handheld Microphones for Your Worship Team

 The affordable SM58 is one of the most widely used vocal microphones.
 Worship leaders worldwide agree that the SM58 is vital to amplifying their ministry.
 And most importantly, your house of Worship budget will love them.
 These mics have a typical cardioid pattern and are built like a tank – meaning they can take a variety of abuse and still work beautifully.
 The SM58 also uses an internal shock mount to reduce handling noise.

 Due to an increased extension in its frequency response, the BETA 87A is excellent for low-pitched voices.
 The BETA 87A has a super-cardioid pattern.
 This mic has a noticeably brighter tone, and it helps vocalists stand out and break out of the mix.
 The Beta 87A microphones capture vocal subtlety with extraordinary detail to deliver clear articulation, functional flexibility, and precise vocal reproduction for live performance.
-Like all other Shure mics, the Beta 87A is built to withstand just about anything to ensure you can perform service after service, no matter how rough of a beating it takes.
+Like all other Shure mics, the Beta 87A is built to withstand just about anything to ensure you can perform worship service after service.

-Shure: The Perfect Choice for Your Worship Vocalists Needs
+Shure: The Perfect Choice for Your Worship Vocalist Needs

 Here are a few other resources you might find helpful: